California Car Accident Lawyers

 Families may have to make sacrifices to pay for these costly yet necessary health care treatments.
-If you have been injured in an intersection accident, the aggressive car accident legal team at the Khorsandi Law Firm may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other accident-related expenses.
+If you have been injured in an intersection accident, Our aggressive car accident legal team at Arash Law headed by Arash Khorsandi, Esq. may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other accident-related expenses.

 Texting While Driving

 All drivers owe duties of care to everyone else on the roadway, including passengers in the vehicle, other drivers, and pedestrians.
 Drivers accept this responsibility when they get behind the wheel.
 These duties include obeying the rules of the road, driving safely, and reasonably preventing harm to others.
 Texting and driving is a significant breach of this duty, and can constitute negligence on a legal level.
 It is an unlawful act in California that can result in someone else’s serious injury or death.

 California Vehicle Code, Chapter 12 Section 23123.5, has three provisions regarding cell phone use:

 - No handheld cell phones.
 No driver may use a handheld cell phone while operating a vehicle to make calls or for any other reason.
 This law applies to all persons driving in California, whether they live in the state or not.

 - No hands-free cell phones for drivers under the age of 18.
 Drivers 18 and older may talk on hands-free devices or via speakerphone, as long as any earpieces do not cover both ears.
 Drivers under 18 cannot use hand-held or hands-free devices.